 Institutional Advisors Kudos and Q&A

-- November 2015 From an Institutional Boutique in NYC
+- NOV 2015 from an Institutional Boutique in NYC

 Just wanted to say that I continue to enjoy your writings and insights.
 You guys have been spot on this past year.
 Hope you are well and let me know the next time you come east.